MBB-team/VBA-toolbox/_wiki/behavioural-DCM.md

 ## Quadratic neural mapping

 Finally, similarly to DCM's quadratic gating effects, one may assume that brain-to behaviour mappings may be modulated by activity in other network nodes.
-This captures situations in which nodes interact to produce a response.
-Think of lesion mapping, for example.
-It may be that a lesion in region X alone may not produce any behavioural deficit.
-The same with region Y. But it may be that if both X and Y are lesioned, then a behavioural deficit is observed.
-This is the type of effect that such interactions may predict:
+This captures situations in which nodes interact to produce a response:
 ![quadratic mapping]({{ site.baseurl }}/images/wiki/bdcm/mapping_hd.png){:width="50%"}

 These nonlinear effects can be defined through the cell-array $$Dr$$ that specifies which node-to-response link is modulated by each node in turn (similarly to DCM's $$D$$ matrix):